Estimated reading time: 15 minutes

 Yearly Net Income-$5,000+$3,000+$1,000+$5,000+$1,000+$13,000=$28,000 net for 12 months of the school year

-Step 3 – Other Educational Expenses For Your School Budget
+Step 3 – Other Expenses For Your School Budget

-• Books for both semesters $1,000 total *Tip-Search online or at your school campus on-line forums or boards for students selling second-hand books.
-For the most part new editions have small changes or you may find just what are you are looking for.
-I sold all my school books on Kijiji for about half of what I paid.
-Try not to mark up your books to get best return.
+- Books for both semesters $1,000 total *Tip-Search online or at your school campus online forums or boards for students selling second-hand books.
+For the most part, new editions have small changes, or you may find just what you want.
+I sold all my school books in Kijiji for about half of what I paid.
+Try not to mark up your books to get the best return.
 Sell them as soon as you no longer need them.
 Buy them as soon as you know what you need.

 Yearly Net Income $28,000-$6200 (Education expenses)=$21,800 left for your fixed and variable expenses for the 12 months.

-If your parents make a certain amount of money you may be denied getting an OSAP loan and will have to source a personal loan or bank loan.
+If your parents make a certain amount of money, you may be denied an OSAP loan and have to source a personal or bank loan.

-It’s best to enquire about financial assistance well in advance of the school year even if you don’t know you are going to be accepted.
+It’s best to enquire about financial assistance well before the school year, even if you don’t know you will be accepted.

 Asking questions at your local financial aid office or making an appointment with a banking officer is never a waste of time.